mrdrivingduck/repo-mirror-sync/README.md

 ## About

-*Repository Mirror Synchronizer* help you backup repositories from one hosting platform to another as a mirror, keeping your commit records, branches, tags **all the same**.
-Currently most of the hosting platforms has offered such function **with charge**.
+*Repository Mirror Synchronizer* helps you backup repositories from one hosting platform to another as a mirror, keeping your commit records, branches, tags **all the same**.
+Currently most of the hosting platforms have offered similar function **with charge**.
 This program tries to to the same thing with the help of **APIs provided by the platforms** and the mirroring ability provided by **Git**.

 To manipulate your repositories through APIs, you should get the **personal access tokens** from the corresponding platform.
-Specifically, the token should at least have the permission of **read / write repositories**.
+Specifically, the tokens should at least have the permission of **read / write repositories**.

-The program use these library as main dependencies:
+The program uses these libraries as main dependencies:

 * [*Eclipse Vert.x*](https://vertx.io/): Reactive applications on the JVM
 * [*Eclipse JGit*](https://www.eclipse.org/jgit/)